mogoh/cheat-sheets/git-cheat-sheet.rst

 ``git pull``

-Download bookmakrs history and rebase history, thus a merge is not shown.
+Download bookmarks history and rebase history, thus a merge is not shown.

 ``git pull --rebase``

+Pull for fast-forward only (eliminating a chance for unintended merging).
+``git pull --ff-only``

 Miscellaneous
 --------------------------------------------------------------------------------